How to Start Clothing Line Business – Step By Step Guide

 - Register the business or its name based on the business entity type.
 You may have to file a DBA.

-- Apply for licenses and permits like operating license, occupation permit, sales tax license, etc.
+- Apply for licenses and permits like operating licenses, occupation permits, sales tax licenses, etc.

 - Get your employer identification number (EIN) with the IRS to find help with taxes.

 Filling out the necessary papers will allow you to pursue your venture legally.